roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  I was gonna fuck Ms. Graham.

  Not only because she was crazy hot, but it served the greater plan as well.
 I couldn't make a dent on Mom's defenses.
 But, I could attack her allies.
 I could fuck her best friend.
 I could fuck Ms. Graham so well that she becomes more attached to me that to my mom, her best friend.
 Mom kept telling me my maneuvers wouldn't work on any real woman, just teenage sluts.
 But if I could get Ms. Graham at the end of my cock, I would prove how expansive my talents of seduction and sex were.
 Ms. Graham was a real woman, and landing her would show Mom what I was capable of.
 I could fuck Mom's friend, steal her friend from her, and show her the damage I could do.
 Make her pay just a little bit for what she's putting me through.
 I could ruin Mom's friendship, piss her off, and get what would no doubt be the best pussy I had ever had.
-Report_Story #2